-H.R.
-1093 does not saddle States or local jurisdictions with unfounded mandates.
+S. 1016 does not saddle States or local jurisdictions with unfunded mandates.
 Since the mechanisms for collective bargaining are already in place in many States, the expense of complying with the new law would be minimal.
-Only two States, North Carolina and Virginia, which have State statutes prohibiting public sector collective bargaining, will be significantly impacted by the legislation.
+Only two States, North Carolina and Virginia, have statutes prohibiting public sector collective bargaining, will be significantly impacted by the legislation.

-And I think it is worth noting here that Congressman Tom Davis of Virginia, the Chairman of the National Republican Congressional Committee, who served as Chairman of the Board of Supervisors, the chief executive officer for Fairfax County, Virginia, is a strong supporter of the bill and believes it would improve the ability of local governments to protect public safety.
-Former Governor of Virginia and now Senator Charles Robb also supports H.R.
-1093 very strongly.
-I believe that if you have strong support for this bill, and a belief that it will improve officer and public safety, from Members of Congress who previously held office at the State and local level particularly when they come from a State where collective bargaining by public safety officers was prohibited-then you indeed have a solid piece of legislation.
+And I think it is worth noting here that Congressman Tom Davis of Virginia, the Chairman of the National Republican Congressional Committee, who served as the chief executive officer for Fairfax County, Virginia, is a strong supporter of the House companion bill, H.R.
+1093.
+He believes collective bargaining for public safety officers would improve the ability of local governments to protect the public.
+Former Governor of Virginia and now Senator Charles Robb also supports S. 1016 very strongly.
+The sponsor of the bill, Senator DeWine, is a former Lieutenant Governor, as was Senator John Kerry, who is a cosponsor.
+Senator Gregg, an original cosponsor, is a former Governor.

+I believe that if you have strong support for this bill, and a belief that it will improve officer and public safety, from Members of Congress who previously held office at the State and local level-particularly when they come from a State where collective bargaining by public safety officers was prohibited like Senator Robb and Congressman Davis-then you indeed have a solid piece of legislation.